 - 0.4 Graphics Card

 - 0.7 Best Small Form Factor CPU Cooler?

 - 1 Portable Mini-ITX LAN Skylake Build – Parts List

 - 2 GTX 970 i5-6600k Gaming and Performance Benchmarks

 For our chassis, I have decided to go with the Silverstone RVZ02.
-At an affordable $65, this was one of my favorite mini-ITX cases of 2015 which is why it was any easy choice here.
+At an affordable $65, this is one of my favorite mini-ITX cases which is why it was any easy choice here.
 Besides having a gorgeous and understated all-black aesthetic, it also allows us to use a full 13-inch graphics card.
 This is one area where, not all, but many other small form factor cases cause you to compromise.
 Thankfully that is not what’s happening here and it will give us a lot more options moving forward with our graphics card selection.